 - By patients

-- For Patients.
+- For patients

-1. Strength of convictions
+- Strength of convictions

-2. Sharing your vision
+- Sharing your vision

-(1-Strength of convictions) is needed to make each “down” just a precursor to the next “up”.
+- Company development is strewn with ups and downs, so conviction is needed to make each “down” just a precursor to the next “up”.

 Working with people I like, doing something which is cool…which shows that work CAN and SHOULD be fun.

-Benoît de Nursie, 5th century Italian Benedictine monk, who developed (from scratch and on his own) what could be considered the first set of management rules, mostly still applicable 1,500 years later.
+Benoît de Nursie, 5th-century Italian Benedictine monk, who developed (from scratch and on his own) what could be considered the first set of management rules, mostly still applicable 1,500 years later.
 This shows what can be achieved with curiosity, creativity and integrity.

-Key lesson is be ready to change tack…and quickly.
+A key lesson is be ready to change tack…and quickly.
 An initial plan is unlikely to be completely right, so responding quickly to new information or feedback is vital.

 Being based in the centre of Oxford is ideal for us.
 The creative buzz of the city and the access to university hospitals and other businesses is a great asset for the development of the company.
 It is also an easy-to-get-to destination for our potential clients and the team loves working there.
-Clients love coming to Oxford too – more fun than staying in faceless chain hotels…
+Clients love coming to Oxford, too – more fun than staying in faceless chain hotels!